panchul/workspace/doc/OpenCV.md

     $ cmake -D CMAKE_BUILD_TYPE=Release -D CMAKE_INSTALL_PREFIX=/usr/local -D OPENCV_EXTRA_MODULES_PATH=../../opencv_contrib/modules/ ..

-`make -j` blew up the memory in the VM on VirtualBox, used non-parallel:
+`make -j` blew up the memory in the VM on VirtualBox, used non-parallel, or limiting the number of threads:

-    $ make
+    $ make -j4

  Had an error: